pratik-careerleaf/api/js/jobroll.md

 /// attach to onload handler

-/// with jQuery or other library jQuery(initJobRoll);
+/// on document load
+document.addEventListener("DOMContentLoaded", initJobRoll);
-// or simply
+// or simply  or jQuery.ready
 // window.onload = initJobRoll;